 Here's What the Age of Internet Empires Looks Like - Motherboard

 The real authors knew this

 And what I find most damning about VICE's sloppy journalism is that the report they cite already knew this.
-The Motherboard article is essentially a puff piece, reprinting the results of a study apparently undertaken by Information Geographies at the Oxford Internet Institute.These guys (smarty pants Oxford scholars that they are) were awake enough to catch-on to the absurdity of Baidu dominating Korea, and offered this caveat in their own report:
+The Motherboard article is really just a puff piece reprinting of the results of a study apparently undertaken by the Information Geographies at the Oxford Internet Institute.These guys (smarty pants Oxford scholars that they are) were awake enough to catch-on to the absurdity of Baidu dominating Korea, and offered this caveat in their own report:

 The situation is more complex in Asia, as local competitors have been able to resist the two large American empires.
 Baidu is well known as the most used search engine in China, which is currently home to the world’s largest Internet population at over half a billion users.
 At the same time, we see a puzzling fact that Baidu is also listed as the most visited website in South Korea (ahead of the popular South Korean search engine, Naver).
 We speculate that the raw data that we are using here are skewed.
 However, we may also be seeing the Baidu empire in the process of expanding beyond its traditional home territory.

 By the way, on principle, I don't support tourist travel to North Korea, when its a useless quirky luxury that does nothing to help the impoverished people there and only lines the pockets of a corrupt regime.
 Nonetheless, the videos shot by VICE while there were fascinating, even if their condescending neo-colonialist attitudes were not.
 Seriously, if you're going to play along with that whole facade, then don't act like you're above their whole game.
 When you're there, financing that corrupt system; you're not whistleblowers, you're their temporary pawns; especially when you dress like hippie bums and speak/act with arrogance, providing fodder (like Dennis Rodman does) for their propagandic notions of WhiteMen™.